awsdocs/aws-chatbot-admin-guide/doc_source/chatbot-troubleshooting.md

 + **The SNS topic doesn't have a subscription to AWS Chatbot\.**

   In the Amazon SNS console, go to the **Topics** page, choose the **Subscriptions** tab, and then verify that the topic has a subscription\.
 If the topic doesn't, open the AWS Chatbot console, open your authorized client, and then look at the **Configured channels** or **Configured webhooks** list\.
 Add a new channel or webhook configuration, and then add the SNS topic\.
 Without this configuration, event notifications can't reach the chat rooms\.
++ **The Amazon SNS topic has server\-side encryption turned on\.**

+  If you have server\-side encryption turned on for your Amazon SNS topics, they will not appear in your chat rooms\.
+You can resolve this by turning off server\-side encryption for your Amazon SNS topics\.
+For information on how to disable server\-side encryption for your Amazon SNS topics, see [Enabling server\-side encryption \(SSE\) for an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-enable-encryption-for-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.
 + **Your SNS topic subscription to the AWS Chatbot has the Enable raw message delivery setting enabled\.**

   Don't enable the **Enable raw message delivery** feature for any SNS topic subscriptions to AWS Chatbot\.